leta199/Python-Fundamentals/README.md

 Learning how to us basic Python functionality and features.

 ## HOW IT'S MADE
-Languages used: Python verion 3.9.0 (64 bit)
+Languages used: Python verion 3.9.0
 Environement: Visual Studio Code

 ## METHODS AND TECHNIQUES